Arnhav-Datar/EffPPL/README.md

 ### Auto-Regressive Models

 We use the autoregressive model described [here](https://mc-stan.org/docs/2_26/stan-users-guide/autoregressive-section.html).
 We generate data using alpha = 0.5 and beta = 1.03.
 As can be seen we are able to approximate both to a considerable extent.
-The plot on the left shows the predictions of alpha while those on the right show predictions for beta.
+The plot below shows the predictions of alpha.

 ![](https://github.com/Arnhav-Datar/EffPPL/blob/main/results/time-series/autoreg_alpha.png?raw=true)
+The plot below shows the predictions of beta.
 ![](https://github.com/Arnhav-Datar/EffPPL/blob/main/results/time-series/autoreg_beta.png?raw=true)